East Florida: British period

 Under the terms of the 1763 Treaty of Paris, which ended the Seven Years' War (the French and Indian War), Spain ceded Spanish Florida to Britain.
 At the same time, Britain received all of French Louisiana east of the Mississippi River, with the exception of New Orleans, from France.
 Determining the new territory too large to administer as one unit, Britain divided its new southeastern acquisitions into two new colonies separated by the Apalachicola River: East Florida, with its capital in the old Spanish city of St. Augustine, and West Florida, with its capital at Pensacola.
 However, most of the Spanish population departed following the signing of the treaty, with the entirety of St. Augustine emigrating to Cuba.

-The settlement of East Florida was heavily linked in London with the same interests that controlled Nova Scotia.
+The settlement of East Florida was heavily linked in London to the same interests that controlled Nova Scotia.
 The East Florida Society of London and the Nova Scotia Society of London had many overlapping members, and Council frequently followed their suggestions on the granting of lands to powerful merchant interests in London.

-The apportionment of lands in the new colonies fell to the same group of English and Scottish entrepreneurs and merchant interests, led chiefly by the Englishman Richard Oswald, later a diplomat, and the British general James Grant, who would later become governor of East Florida.
-A list of the grantees in both Florida and Canada show that the plums fell to a well-connected—and inter-connected—group.
+The apportionment of lands in the new colonies fell to the same group of English and Scottish entrepreneurs and merchant interests, led chiefly by the Scottish slave trader Richard Oswald and the British general James Grant, who would later become governor of East Florida.
+A list of the grantees in both Florida and Canada shows that the plums fell to a well-connected—and inter-connected—group.
 Lincoln's Inn barrister Levett Blackborne, grandson of Sir Richard Levett, a powerful merchant and Lord Mayor of London, came in for grants of 20000 acre in both locales, for instance.
-Other aristocrats, nobles and merchants did the same.
+Other aristocrats, nobles, and merchants did the same.